Breadcrumb

 Embark on a guided tour through the heart of Māori craftsmanship and heritage at the New Zealand Māori Arts & Crafts Institute.
 Explore the renowned schools of greenstone carving, wood carving, and flax weaving, where master artisans and students bring ancient techniques to life.
 Your journey continues at Rotowhio Pā, a living Māori village, and the Kiwi Conservation Centre, where you'll get a rare glimpse of New Zealand's iconic and endangered Kiwi bird.
 As you delve into Te Whakarewarewa geothermal valley, marvel at the dramatic landscapes shaped by geothermal activity, including the awe-inspiring Pōhutu Geyser, the largest active geyser in the Southern Hemisphere.
 The cultural highlight of your visit will take place in our beautifully carved meeting house, Te Aronui a Rua.
 Here, you’ll be welcomed with a pōhiri (traditional welcome), followed by a captivating cultural performance featuring waiata (song), mōteatea (traditional chant), poi, and the powerful haka.
 This immersive experience at Te Puia offers a deep connection to Māori culture, artistry, and the natural wonders of New Zealand.

-Behind the scenes exclusive tour with National Kiwi Hatchery
+Behind The Scenes Exclusive Tour with National Kiwi Hatchery

-This comprehensive 1-hour guided experience is a truly unique opportunity to learn about the world-renowned kiwi hatchery conservation program.
+This exclusive guided experience is a truly unique opportunity to learn about the world-renowned kiwi hatchery conservation program.
 You are invited to step ‘behind the glass’ for an immersive experience to join the hatchery team in a staff-only area to learn about the incubation and chick rearing techniques from global experts.
 Learn all about New Zealand’s intriguing national icon and the efforts of the kiwi husbandry team, see and discover what it takes to hatch and rare chicks, and if you’re lucky, see baby chicks in person!
 Afterwards, take more time to learn in the interactive kiwi burrow and see adult kiwi roam and forage in our purpose-built Nocturnal house.

-Te Pā Tū Evening Maori Cultural Experience
+Te Pā Tū Evening Māori Cultural Experience - Dinner Included

 New Zealand’s Most Awarded Cultural Attraction, presenting Te Pā Tū.
 Feast on song, drama, tradition, and divine seasonal kai (cuisine) within the forest Pā (village) blanketed by towering Tawa trees, blazing bonfires, and a forest-formed amphitheatre.
 Te Pā Tū shares Māori history, traditions, and cultural aspirations across 4-hours of celebration and feasting.
-These events change with each season of the maramataka, the Māori lunar calendar.
+These events change with each season of the Maramataka, the Māori lunar calendar.

 Your accommodation: Regent of Rotorua